gcallah/Rationalism/scapegoat/trumpscapegoat.md

 vast ‘conspiracies’ they can only do one thing: go to war with each other.” — Sh.
 195

-Trump’s own behavior contributed to the mimetic escalation in several ways.
-For one thing, he was not adverse to scapegoating himself.
-For instance, well illegal immigration is certainly a problem America has to address, Trump sometimes seem to imply that illegal immigrants were about the only problem America had to address.

 “Such a crisis can only be regarded as the responsibility of all citizens… In no case can this crisis be the responsibility of a single individual, however